StanGirard/Block-Part/README.md

 [Infura](https://infura.io/) seems to be a good choice for our needs.
 The Free Tier is fairly generous and allows us to easily interact with the blockchain via API.

+### API For Sports Dataprovider

+We'll have to look at different data providers for information on the games.

 ### Webserver

 Our webserver should be hosted on AWS.
 Because the quotes beforehand and live calculations are done on AWS, to avoid additional cost we should host our webserver on AWS.